den-materials/intro-auth/readme.md

 Since we need to authenticate each request and to do so we have to read the `user_id` out of the `session` object, let's consider making a few helper methods to do so.

 A login for a user is when we set a unique identifier for a user in their session, aka `session[:user_id] = user.id`, so they are able to maintain their logged-in state by sending that unique piece of data back to us each time they send a new request.
-What is we could have a helper method that does this for us and caches the value of the  `current_user` for the duration of each request?
+To make this easier, we could have a helper method that does this for us and caches the value of the  `current_user` for the duration of each request?

 ```ruby
 class ApplicationController < ActionController::Base